eficode-academy/helm-katas/create-a-helm-chart.md

 Try to reach it again like we did with the raw kubernetes objects application to begin with.

-- Note down the NodePort from the service `kubernetes get svc`
+- Note down the NodePort from the service `kubectl get svc`

+Look up an external accessible IP address that can be used to access the front-end microservice.

+- `kubectl get nodes -o wide`

+Any of the IP addresses from the `EXTERNAL-IP`-column can be used.

 - `curl <EXTERNAL-IP>:<NodePort>` and see that your application is running once again.

 Output: